President: Mamnoon Hussain

 His victory in 2013 - again over the PPP - marked the first transition from one elected government to another in the country's history.

-His first major breakthrough was the launch of peace talks with the Taliban in March 2014, aimed at an indefinite cease-fire in the troubled tribal areas on the border with Afghanistan.
+His first major breakthrough was the launch of peace talks with the Taliban in March 2014, but these collapsed following a Taliban assault on Karachi airport in June, which prompted a major army offensive on Islamist strongholds in the northwestern border area with Afghanistan.